 Sound requirements for network audio

-The actual performance requirements for PC soundbars can sometimes be low, as often only a small listening space needs to be provided with sound.
-However, this of course does not mean that film and game sound on computers should settle for a poorer quality.
-For good quality audio, clean playback even at high levels and over a wide frequency range is essential.
-Spatially differentiated sound effects can also add a new dimension to gaming fun.
+The pure power requirements for PC soundbars can sometimes be quite low, since often only a small listening space needs to be filled with sound.
+But that doesn’t mean that computers generally place low demands on sound quality.
+For music in good quality, clean playback at high volumes and across a wide frequency range is essential.
+Sound also plays a major role in gaming, after all the elaborately produced game soundtrack should be able to fully unfold.
+On top of that, spatially differentiated sound effects can add a whole new dimension to the gaming experience.

-Soundbars offer particularly large possibilities for the reproduction of surround sound.
-Multi-channel transducer architectures can be implemented in soundbars, and can do far more than provide a neat stereo panorama.
-Modulation techniques and targeted tuning of the transducers allow for a authentic, virtual surround sound to be created.
-This is exactly what Teufel’s stereo-widening Dynamore® Ultra technology achieves.
+Soundbars offer particularly great possibilities for playing surround sound on a PC.
+Multi-channel transducers architectures can be implemented in these soundbars, capable of delivering far more than just a solid stereo panorama.
+Through modulation techniques and targeted tuning of the drivers, authentic virtual surround sound can be created.
+That’s exactly what our in-house technology Dynamore® Ultra achieves.

 Cinebar One – tailor-made for strong PC sound